Kriechi/git-monitor/README.md

 Flags:
       --config string     config file (default is $HOME/.git-monitor.yaml) -h, --help              help for git-monitor
+  -b, --open_in_browser   open the URL of each repository change in your browser
       --repo_dir string   directory where to store local repositories -v, --verbose           enable verbose output
       --version           version for git-monitor